wikumChamith/blog/_posts/2023-05-29-GSOC-2023-Community Bonding Period.md

 I am thrilled to announce that I have been selected to participate in Google Summer of Code (GSOC) 2023, representing OpenMRS!
 This incredible opportunity is beyond exciting for me.

-I had the privilege of participating in the Orientation Session for GSOC 2023 with OpenMRS, and let me tell you, it was absolutely fantastic!
-This session provided an incredible platform for me to meet and engage with my mentors and fellow selected contributors.
-The atmosphere was brimming with enthusiasm and passion for open-source development.
-The mentors shared invaluable insights, providing us with comprehensive guidelines to ensure the success of our individual projects.

 ## Orientation Session